CharleyShattuck/Forth-in-C-32bits/README.md

 Line 2
 **target**
 changes search order so that target words are found first.
 The word "host" causes host words, which are compiler words, to be found first.
-Are

 Lines 4-7 define three constants, used to initialize the IO ports.
 A constant is a word (function) which pushes a number on to the data stack when executed.